hashicorp/vault/website/source/intro/getting-started/dynamic-secrets.html.md

 ```

 The AWS backend is now mounted at `aws/`.
 As we covered in a previous
-section: different secret backends allow for different behavior, and in this
+section: different secrets engines allow for different behavior, and in this
 case the AWS backend is a dynamic backend for generating AWS access credentials.

 ## Configuring the AWS Backend